Digitising NAPLAN: The transformation of Australia’s national assessment program.

 “It’s not just about providing for people who might have visual impairments, different colour perception and other access needs such as Braille keyboards.
 It’s also about having the same privileges as others.
 For example, an Indigenous school in remote Australia may have low device numbers and poor connectivity.
 We designed NAPLAN Online with those challenges in mind,” says Welsh.

 For example, Janison’s low and no bandwidth solution is proving essential to the ability of rural and regional schools to participate in NAPLAN in times of unreliable connectivity.
-It has made all the difference to some schools whose remote location had even precluded them from participating in the paper version of NAPLAN.
+It has made all the difference to some schools whose remote location had even prevented them from participating in the paper version of NAPLAN.

 “This all comes back to equity, meaning young people all having the opportunity to do the same test under the same conditions so that we get a better understanding of what they can and can’t do and give teachers that guidance about what the next learning steps for those young people are,” says Smith.